Miguelo981/Miguelo981/README.md

 ### 2022 - 2023

+#### 🍃 Zona Agraria
+Group of agricultural enthusiasts that has joined forces to create an online community dedicated to sharing agricultural news and knowledge. and forum.

+Tech stack:
+- Django, bootstrap and pytest with AWS infra

 #### 🎭 The House Talents
 In constant movement in search of new opportunities, new projects for our represented and represented actors.